 Dr. Jennifer Luebeck

-Dr. Jennie Luebeck’s research interests are effective models of school-based professional learning for pre-service and in-service teachers (e.g., lesson study, coaching, learning communities, classroom action research) as well as overcoming barriers to providing content-focused professional development for rural and otherwise isolated mathematics teachers.
-She also is interested in effective uses of online and blended learning to develop mathematical and pedagogical knowledge for teaching and construction of knowledge through mathematical discourse in the online learning environment.
-Her teaching interests revolve around mathematics content and pedagogy courses for in-service and pre-service mathematics teachers at elementary (K-5), middle (6-8), and high school (9-12) levels, topics in mathematics education for graduate students and qualitative and action research methods for graduate students
+Dr. Luebeck’s scholarship is founded on developing innovative tools and frameworks for the effective preparation and professional development of K-12 mathematics teachers.
+Her areas of interest include effective models of school-based professional learning for pre-service and in-service teachers (e.g., lesson study, coaching, learning communities, classroom action research);overcoming barriers to providing content-focused professional development for rural and otherwise isolated mathematics teachers; innovative uses of online and blended learning to develop mathematical and pedagogical knowledge for teaching; and construction of knowledge through mathematical discourse in the online learning environment.

 Dr. Megan Wickstrom